silasdavis/eris-db.js/README.md

 ##### Calls

-Calls are used to call code, and can not be used to modify the state of the database.
-It is essentially a database `read`.
-It is used mostly to get data out of a contract-accounts storage by using the contracts accessor methods, but can be used to call any method that does not use persistent storage in any way.
-A trivial example would be a contract function that takes two numbers as input, adds them, and returns the sum.
+Calls provide read-only access to the smart contracts.
+It is used mostly to get data out of a contract-accounts storage by using the contracts accessor methods, but can be used to call any method that does not change any data in any account.
+A trivial example would be a contract function that takes two numbers as input, adds them, and then simply returns the sum.

-There are two types of calls. `Call` takes a data string and an account address and calls the code in that account (if any) using the provided data as input. `CallCode` works the same except you don't provide an account address but the actual compiled code instead.
-It's basically just exposes the VM functionality of the node.
+There are two types of calls. `Call` takes a data string and an account address and calls the code in that account (if any) using the provided data as input.
+This is the standard method for read-only operations.

+`CallCode` works the same except you don't provide an account address but the actual compiled code instead.
+It's a dev tool for accessing the VM directly.
 "Code-execution as a service".

-Again - neither of the call functions will affect the state of the database/chain in any way.

 | Method | RPC method | Notes |
 | :----- | :--------- | :---- |